Mobile Device Investigations Program (MDIP)Up one level

 - Web pages and web history.

-The ability to lawfully seize, and analyze this pool of potential evidence has great investigative potential for the law enforcement officer.
-The Mobile Device Investigations Program (MDIP) is a one week program that provides investigators with training in the art of cellular acquisitions, understanding GSM, CDMA, and iDEN technologies, and the art of framing investigations from evidence obtained through call detail records.
-Participants receive industry standard tools and softwares most commonly used in cellular acquisitions and training to facilitate their use in a mock investigative scenario.
+The ability to lawfully seize, and analyze this evidence has great investigative potential for the law enforcement officer.
+The Mobile Device Investigations Program (MDIP) is a one week program that provides investigators with training in the art of cellular acquisitions, understanding GSM, CDMA, and emerging technologies as well as framing investigations from evidence obtained through call detail records.
+Participants receive tools and software most commonly used in cellular acquisitions and training to facilitate their use in a mock investigative scenario.

 Length: 5 days